Gallt yr Ogof

 Gallt yr Ogof is a mountain in Snowdonia, North Wales.
-It is a subsidiary top of Glyder Fawr, and is the most easterly point in the Glyderau mountain range, not including the hill Cefn y Capel.
+It is a subsidiary top of Glyder Fawr, and is the most easterly summit over 2,000 feet in the Glyderau mountain range, the most easterly hill being Cefn y Capel.
 Gallt yr Ogof is 763 metres high.

 It is a sister peak to Y Foel Goch, which is located on the ridge heading west to Glyder Fach.
 As its name suggests there is a cave to be found on the cliffs on the precipitous eastern side of the peak.